amyhupe/amyhupe.co.uk/src/articles/2023-11-08-its-almost-time-for-your-trip.md

 I looked at the boxes around me with a lump in my throat.
 Boxes of my clothes, books, the cafetiere we bought together (I didn’t take much but I couldn’t do without fresh coffee in the morning).
 I looked at our wedding photos on the bookshelf: I wouldn’t be packing those.

 My cat walked in and wound herself around my legs, purring.
 “Do you know I’m leaving?”
 I thought.
-I bent down and scratched her head and she bowed her head accordingly.
+I bent down and scratched her neck and she bowed her head accordingly.
 “How quickly will you forget me?”

 There were a lot of things I needed in that last week at home, as I prepared to move out of our marital home into an AirBnB round the corner, so we could trial separation: a hug; some reassurance; to know if I’d ever be coming back.